-After nearly being killed for using a whites-only water fountain in Georgia, Hosea Williams joined Savannah's chapter of the NAACP in 1952.
-Twelve years later, he joined King's Southern Christian Leadership Conference as an officer, assisting with black voter registration drives in the Freedom Summer of 1964.
+After nearly being killed for using a white people-only water fountain in Georgia, Hosea Williams joined Savannah's chapter of the NAACP in 1952.
+Twelve years later, he joined King's Southern Christian Leadership Conference as an officer, assisting with Black voter registration drives in the Freedom Summer of 1964.

 Along with Lewis, he also played a leadership role in the 1965 March to Montgomery that became known as "Bloody Sunday."
 That same year, King appointed him president of the SCLC's Summer Community Organization and Political Education.

 Williams, who witnessed King's 1968 assassination, was elected to the Georgia State Assembly in 1974.

 Whitney Young Jr.

 As the executive director of the National Urban League, beginning in 1961, Whitney Young Jr. was responsible for overseeing the integration of corporate workplaces.
 Throughout his 10 years in the position, he took up the cause of equal opportunities for Black in industry and government service.
 At his direction, the National Urban League also co-sponsored the 1963 March on Washington.